 Razer Synapse laid the groundwork for gaming headset apps

-In a lot of ways, the gaming headset market wouldn’t really exist without Razer.
+In many ways, the gaming headset market wouldn’t exist without Razer.
 The company’s iconic black and green designs basically built the product category.
-In a similar fashion, Razer’s Synapse app was among the first peripheral companion apps launched, and remains the highest profile one.
-It’s been a rocky road (something most of these apps share), but Synapse 3 finally seems to be moving towards useful.
-The app is cleanly laid out, and these days it actually works.
+In a similar fashion, Razer’s Synapse app was among the first peripheral companion apps launched and remains the highest-profile one.
+It’s been a rocky road (something most of these apps share), but Synapse 3 finally seems to be moving towards usefulness.
+The app is cleanly laid out, and these days, it actually works.

 HyperX NGenuity is a pared back experience